pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/annotations.md

     domsep MUST be 'hkp\x02'
-    keyorigin notation SHOULD be set to indicate the source of the certificate keyupdate notation SHOULD be the date of submission updateurl notation (if given) SHOULD be the authoritative URL of the certificate proof notation MAY include any offline proof(s) known to the keyserver
+    keyorigin notation SHOULD be set to indicate the source of the certificate keyupdate notation SHOULD be the date of submission preferred keyserver (if given) SHOULD be the authoritative location of the certificate proof notation MAY include any offline proof(s) known to the keyserver

 On receiving a User ID with a suffixed Trust packet over HKP, the receiving application SHOULD NOT blindly import the Trust packet.